 Whether you choose to do professional organizing on the side, or as a full-time business, the probability of succeeding in this field lies in how well you’re able to land clients.

 As most self-employed professionals know, the first few clients are the hardest to find.
-But if you follow the guide above and continuously work on your portfolio (and networking), you’ll see how lucrative becoming a CPO can be.
+But if you follow the guide above and continuously work on your portfolio (and networking), you’ll see that learning how to become a professional organizer can be insanely lucrative.

 Want to see if you’ve got the heart for this job?
-Test our your organizing skills at home, and while you’re at it, check out these 6 Apps That’ll Pay You Cash to Spring Clean.
+Test our your organizing skills at home, and while you’re at it, check out these apps that’ll pay you cash to spring clean.